 - Line a baking sheet with foil, parchment paper, or a silicone baking mat, and place the salmon filets on the baking sheet.

-- Spoon the pesto evenly over all the salmon filets.
+- Pat the salmon dry with a paper towel, then spoon the pesto evenly over all the salmon filets.

 Tips